sclevine/agouti/index.md

 Agouti provides a [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package that reduces test setup and provides user interactions that fail tests automatically if they are unsuccessful.
 It is similar to the [Capybara](https://github.com/jnicklas/capybara) DSL, and intended for those who are familiar with Capybara or Cucumber.

 Note that the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package exports numerous identifiers that may conflict with your package identifiers (if both are dot-imported).
 It also only supports a single running WebDriver process (PhantomJS, Selenium, OR ChromeDriver).
 If you use Ginkgo for unit testing, your [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) Agouti tests will look very different from your Ginkgo unit tests.
-For these reasons, we do not necessarily encourage its use.
-It is a small package that provides little extra functionality.
+Furthermore, none of the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) functions are asynchronous, so your tests may need to mix [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) functions and non-[`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) assertions.

-Furthermore, `ginkgo generate --agouti filename` and `ginkgo bootstrap --agouti` do not support the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package.
+For these reasons, we do not encourage using the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package.
+The `ginkgo bootstrap --agouti` and `ginkgo generate --agouti` commands do not generate [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl)-compatible scaffolds.
+It is a small package that provides little extra functionality and may disappear in the future.

 That said, you may re-write the above login test using the [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package like so: